 Hardware For UDS Smoker

 There is not a lot of hardware you need.
-Just some easy to find and cheap bolt, nuts and washers.
+Just some easy-to-find and cheap bolts, nuts, and washers.
 You will basically only need them to make the charcoal basket and as a bracket for the grill grate.

 UDS Smoker Paint

-I maybe have to look at another option and maybe a quality that is more suited for heavier used grills like the UDS
+I may have to look at another option and maybe a quality that is more suited for heavier used grills like the UDS

 More Things I am considering

-After doing the basics that I am thinking about slowly improving the UDS with some mods that I have found in my search for what I think is the best drum smoker.
+After doing the basics I am thinking about slowly improving the UDS with some mods that I have found in my search for what I think is the best drum smoker.
 The Hunsaker vortex smoker I wrote about.

-Updating the air inlets with some 3/4 inch galvanize bushings, 90 degrees elbows and galvanized pipe.
-On top of this there is a shut off valve.
+Updating the air inlets with some 3/4 inch galvanized bushings, 90-degree elbows, and galvanized pipe.
+On top of this, there is a shut-off valve.

 The reason is that you do not have to bend over to fool with the intake and they function as a kind of intake damper like on other grills and smokers.

 The air outlet can be made with the same bushings and an elbow.
 This will prevent rain from getting in your smoker.

 You can also add a shut of the valve to one of them to regulate airflow.
-Although testing has to be done to find out if this is needed.
+However, testing has to be done to find out if this is needed.

-I looked into wheels under the smoker to move it around easier and found some that do not break the bank.
+I looked into wheels under the smoker to move it around more easily and found some that do not break the bank.

 A handle on the lid is also on my list plus a hook to hang it on like the Weber 22 inch kettles have.